celestiaorg/smt/README.md

 )

 func main() {
-    // Initialise a new key-value store
-    store := smt.NewSimpleMap()
+    // Initialise a new key-value store to store the nodes of the tree store := smt.NewSimpleMap()
     // Initialise the tree
     tree := smt.NewSparseMerkleTree(store, sha256.New())